Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Spark Naturals Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
 A good place to start is with Lavender EO.
 On the other hand, NOW Foods has decent essential oils at a budget price: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil and Now Foods Lavender Oil are especially nice.

 Note: Enjoy a 10% discount at Spark Naturals using discount code BACKDOOR SURVIVAL.

 FordEx Group 300lm Mini Cree Led Flashlight: You already know this, along with the Blocklite, is my favorite portable flashlight.
-At the time of this writing, this one is about $4.00 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 Pictured is one that I own in green but they come in basic black as well as some other colors.

 Bicycle Canasta Games Playing Cards: This timeless classic will keep the entire family occupied when the power it out.
 Playing cards or board games should be in everyone’s preparedness pantry.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!